Live with clarity, creativity, courage, and connection.

 My focus is on helping folks heal from the effects of trauma.
 I can help with anxiety, depression, PTSD, relationship issues, attachment trauma, grief and loss, and all the stresses of life that impact all of us.
 If you’re navigating a tough transition, struggling with setting healthy boundaries, feeling overwhelmed and burned out, having trouble in relationships, or want to chart a new course for yourself but don’t know where to start, I can help.

-I am a licensed master social worker (LMSW) trained in eye movement desensitization reprocessing (EMDR), Dialectical Behavior Therapy (DBT), attachment theory, ego-state therapy, emotional freedom technique (EFT/tapping), and Reiki, among other evidence-based modalities.
+I am a licensed clinical social worker (LCSW) trained in eye movement desensitization reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), among other evidence-based modalities.
 I received my Bachelor of Arts degree in Psychology from the University of Alabama and a Master of Social Work degree from the University of North Carolina at Chapel Hill.

 I’ve taught hatha, Yin, and restorative yoga for three years and have practiced yoga for nearly 25 years.
 I have studied with and learned from Wesley Pilcher, Kayce Johnson, Rena Wren, Lisa Danylchuk, Hala Khouri, Ashley Turner, Jivana Heyman, Dianne Bondy and Amber Karnes.
 I am an RYT 500 yoga teacher with additional certification in Yin and trauma-informed yoga.